rafalradx/pikapall-fastapi/readme.md

 To terminal paste: "python main.py" , P.S.
 You have to be in your project directory "cd path/to/project"

 Now you should see :
-"@app.on_event("startup")
+"-@app.on_event("startup")
-INFO:     Started server process [8905]
+-INFO:     Started server process [8905]
-INFO:     Waiting for application startup.
+-INFO:     Waiting for application startup.
-INFO:     Application startup complete.
+-INFO:     Application startup complete.
-INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)"
+-INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)"

 copy adress "http://0.0.0.0:8000" to your browser and enjoy our application :)